invisible-garden/cm24-projects/README.md

 ### Middleware Web Server
 - **Event-Driven Middleware**: Bridges Moodle and Push Protocol, capturing and triggering events such as course enrollments and completions.
 - **Push Protocol Integration**: Delivers real-time notifications for new content, assignment deadlines, and other updates, engaging students with blockchain-enabled communication.
+### Middleware Web Server
+- **Event-Driven Middleware**: Acts as a bridge between Moodle and Push Protocol, capturing key events like course enrollments and completions and triggering notifications accordingly.
+- **Push Protocol Integration**: Sends real-time notifications for content updates, assignment deadlines, and other important alerts, keeping students engaged through blockchain-enabled communication.
+- **Custom ERC721 Certification System**: Implements a Smart Contract Factory that generates a unique ERC721 contract for each course.
+This allows verified students to receive a custom NFT certification upon course completion, creating a verifiable, blockchain-secured record of their achievements.
+Each certificate is unique, securely stored on the blockchain, and accessible in the students' Ethereum wallets, showcasing their accomplishments in a tamper-proof, digital format.

 ### Ethereum Wallet Integration
 - **Web3 Login**: Secure login using Ethereum wallets.
 - **Certifications and POAPs**: Course completions rewarded with NFT certifications and POAPs directly in student wallets.

 ---